 Is putting a Mac to sleep better than turning it off?

 When put to sleep your Mac will use a reduced amount of energy and can be ‘woken’ a lot quicker than the time it takes to power up a Mac that’s been turned off.
-In fact, the new Macs that feature any variant of Apple’s M1 processor wake up practically instantly due to the way the system is configured, making it an even more tempting option.
+In fact, the new Macs that feature any variant of Apple’s M1 or M2 processor wake up practically instantly due to the way the system is configured, making it an even more tempting option.

 A good rule of thumb is that if you’re only going to be away from your Mac for an hour or two or even overnight, letting it sleep is probably the best method.
 Any longer than that and you’ll want to power it down, for reasons outlined in the next section.